 An external person/company contracted by FMO to act as an impartial and independent assessor of a Disclosure received through the Speak Up Tool.
-If the Disclosure warrants further investigation, the External Facilitator will consult with Compliance or, when it is deemed not suitable due to the nature of the Disclosure, directly with the Management Board and/or Supervisory Board.
+Whistleblowers have the option to report Disclosures to the External Facilitator, without involving Compliance.
+In such cases, the External Facilitator will conduct any investigation(s) and consult with Compliance or, when it is deemed not suitable due to the nature of the Disclosure, directly with the Management Board and/or Supervisory Board.